 1. COUNTRY ENERGY OVERVIEW

 In the retail oil market, a combination of limited refining capacities and rising demand means that Mexico is currently a net importer of oil products.
 The oil products market is being liberalized ahead of the initial schedule.
-Since April 2016, importing oil products has been open to non-PEMEX entities.
-From January 2017, the retail oil market will be opened, one year earlier than initially announced.
+Since 2016, importation of oil products such as liquified petroleum gas, gasoline and diesel has been open to non-PEMEX entities.
+From January to November 2017, the retail oil market was opened, one year earlier than initially announced.
 Furthermore, subsidies on oil products were phased out from 2008 to 2014.

-A centrepiece of the reform effort is the auction system for energy, capacity and CECs which allows investments from new players into the market on a competitive basis.
-The auctions offer long term contracts (15 years for energy and capacity, and 20 years for CECs) that provide a degree of stability over future cash flows for generation companies.
+A centerpiece of the reform effort is the auction system for energy, capacity and clean energy certificates, which allows investments from new players into the market on a competitive basis.
+The auctions offer long term contracts (15 years for energy and capacity, and 20 years for clean energy certificates) that provide a degree of stability over future cash flows for generation companies.

-The reform is implemented in stages and some of its important elements are yet to be introduced.
-These include the real-time market, the capacity market and the clean certificates market, all to be introduced in 2017–18.
+The reform is implemented in stages.
+The real time market, capacity market and clean certificates market are important elements that were introduced in 2017–2018.
 Most of the remaining challenges now lie in the decisiveness and speed of implementing the reform, including the necessary adjustments and improvements that are likely to be required after the first years of experience.

 Mexico is a non-Annex I Party to the United Nations Framework Convention on Climate Change (UNFCCC) and ratified the Kyoto Protocol in 2000.
-It is one of the most active non-Annex I parties in conducting and communicating national inventories on greenhouse gas (GHG) emissions, having submitted five national communications under the UNFCCC.
+It is an active non-Annex I Party in conducting and communicating national inventories on greenhouse gas emissions, having submitted five national communications under the UNFCCC.
 Mexico hosted a successful Sixteenth Conference of the Parties (COP16) in Cancun (2010) which lay the groundwork for a successful outcome at COP21 in Paris in December 2015.
-Mexico’s 2020 goal (set at COP15 in Copenhagen) of “reducing its GHG emissions up to 30% with respect to the business-as-usual (BAU) scenario by 2020” was incorporated into the UN process at Cancun.
+Mexico’s 2020 goal (set at COP15 in Copenhagen) of “reducing its GHG [greenhouse gas] emissions up to 30% with respect to the business-as-usual scenario by 2020” was incorporated into the UN process at Cancun.
 The target is conditional on the “provision of adequate financial and technological support from developed countries” (Mexico’s notification to the UNFCCC, January 2010).
-In September, 2016 Mexico ratified the 2015 Paris Agreement.
+In September 2016, Mexico ratified the 2015 Paris Agreement.